missionmike/wordpress-scrape-and-debug/readme.txt

 == Changelog ==

+=v0.1=

+* Added quicklinks to posts/pages and custom post type columns for faster debug checking of multiple posts

 =v0.0.4=

-* Fix "Notice: Trying to get property of non-object in dts-debugger.php on line 224" notice (thrown when WP_DEBUG is set to true in wp-config.php)
+* Fixed "Notice: Trying to get property of non-object in dts-debugger.php on line 224" notice (thrown when WP_DEBUG is set to true in wp-config.php)
-* Fix "Notice: Undefined variable: post in dts-debugger.php on line 224" notice (thrown when WP_DEBUG is set to true in wp-config.php)
+* Fixed "Notice: Undefined variable: post in dts-debugger.php on line 224" notice (thrown when WP_DEBUG is set to true in wp-config.php)

 =v0.0.3=

-* Remove immediate redirect upon activation
+* Removed immediate redirect upon activation
 * Set default values on activation (show all debuggers, show on all public post types)
-* Add settings to hide particular debuggers
+* Added settings to hide particular debuggers
-* Improve settings page (add icons)
+* Improved settings page (add icons)
 * Misc. bugfixes

 =v0.0.2=